Who Was Joseph in the Old Testament?

 Joseph is often seen as an Old Testament equivalent, or prefiguration, of Christ.

-• Enjoy this 1995 classic video (TV mini-series movie, 3.0 hrs., two Primetime Emmy awards, three nominations): Starring as Joseph (Paul Mercurio), Potiphar (Ben Kingsley), Jacob (Martin Landau), Rachel (Alice Krige), and Potiphar’s wife (Leslie Ann Warren).
+• Enjoy this 1995 classic movie (3.0 hours, compliments of JezBoi17; two Primetime Emmy awards; three nominations): Starring as Joseph (Paul Mercurio), Potiphar (Ben Kingsley), Jacob (Martin Landau), Rachel (Alice Krige), and Potiphar’s wife (Leslie Ann Warren).

 Joseph’s story also presents amazing insight into how God sovereignly works to overcome evil and bring about His plan.
 After all his ordeals, Joseph was able to see God’s hand at work.
 As he revealed his identity to his brothers, Joseph spoke of their sin this way: “Do not be distressed and do not be angry with yourselves for selling me here, because it was to save lives that God sent me ahead of you… It was not you who sent me here, but God” (Gen. 45:5, 8).
 Later, Joseph again reassured his brothers, offering forgiveness and saying, “You intended to harm me, but God intended it for good” (50:20).
 Man’s most wicked intentions can never thwart the perfect plan of God.